Esl1h/Maintenance-Window-Creator-CLI/README.md

 ## Maintenance Window Creator - CLI

+NOTE: This is an under construction project created primarily for testing the Bashly framework and some bash/shell script regex exercises.

 This CLI can create/list/delete a maintenance window in our alert systems, it's working on Site24x7, New Relic, Zabbix and Instana.

-This is an under construction project created primarily for testing the Bashly framwork and some bash/shell script regex exercises.

 ### Proposal